A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Extrapolated form

-Until this point we have assumed that the first iteration $k = 0$ \emph{does not} use auxiliary point extrapolation rule \eqref{labeladc}.
-To write generalized ACGM in a form similar to monotone FISTA (MFISTA~\cite{refaab}) and the monotone version of FISTA-CP~\cite{refaag}, we define the vertex extrapolation factor in \eqref{labelacw} as
+Until this point we have assumed that the first iteration $k = 0$ \emph{does not} use the auxiliary point extrapolation rule in Proposition~\ref{labelaeg}.
+To write our generalized ACGM in a form similar to monotone FISTA (MFISTA~\cite{refaba}) and the monotone version of FISTA-CP~\cite{refaah}, we define the vertex extrapolation factor in Lemma~\ref{labelaec} as